 Hydrochloric acid (HCL) : Preparation, Properties and Uses

 Once hydrogen chloride gets dissolved in water, HCl is created.
 It is an unsophisticated diatomic molecule.
 The hydrogen and chlorine atom are joined with a single covalent bond.
-The bond between these two is polar, as the chlorine atom is more electronegative when contrasted with the hydrogen atom.
+The bond is polar because chlorine is more electronegative than hydrogen.

-It is highly acidic.
-It is a colorless and viscous acid.
+It is highly acidic, colorless, and viscous.
 It is corrosive and has a uniquely bitter smell.
 It is usually used as a laboratory reagent, and in industry, it produces leather and gelatin.
-The physical assets such as density, melting point, PH, and boiling point rely on the concentration of HCl.
+The physical assets such as density, melting point, pH, and boiling point rely on the concentration of HCl.

 Hydrochloric Acid Preparation

-In the research laboratory and commercial scale, hydrogen chloride is made by warming sodium chloride with concentrated H2SO4.
-The gas can be made dry by passing through a sulfuric acid concentration.
+In both laboratories and industrial settings, hydrogen chloride is produced by heating sodium chloride with concentrated H₂SO₄.
+The gas can be dried by passing it through concentrated sulfuric acid.

 Hydrochloric Acid Properties